A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Phase Transition

-where $\Gamma_{\rm sw}$ is the suppression factor arising from the finite lifetime of the sound waves generated with $\tau_{\rm sw}$ being the lifetime of the sound waves and $U$ is the root mean square velocity of the sound waves.
-These three quantities are expressed by, \cite{Hindmarsh:2017gnf}
+where $\Gamma_{\rm sw}$ is the suppression factor arising from the finite lifetime of the sound waves, generated with $\tau_{\rm sw}$ being the lifetime of the sound waves, and $U$ is the root mean square velocity of the sound waves.